Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/divider.md

 ---
 title: Divider
-description: Use to separate or group content
+description: Use to separate or group content.
 category: Layout and structure
 keywords:
   - layout